Being environmentally conscious is important as there is only one planet earth!

 Not only is protecting planet earth part of humans’ moral obligation and the right thing to do, but it can promote better health and can save you money!

-There is a growing responsibility among individuals to take concrete actions towards a more sustainable lifestyle.
+There is a growing responsibility among individuals to take concrete actions toward a more sustainable lifestyle.

 Firstly, What is an Eco-friendly?